ROSIE HOLDSWORTH: [Ad] Wild Tales is sponsored by Cotswold

 the lookout for their arrival.

-So I've been working for the past year and a half trying to
+DAN ICETON: So I've been working for the past year and a half

-get pine mounds under the estate, trying to encourage them
+trying to get pine martens onto the estate, trying to encourage

 trying to get more spaces for them.
 Constantly looking for

-trees but they'll provide the perfect home for Pine Martins
+trees but they'll provide the perfect home for pine martens

-and their kits and the team will be able to survey the dens with
+and their kits.
+And the team will be able to survey the dens

-This is one of our Pine Martin den boxes.
-Imagine your standard
+DAN ICETON: This is one of our pine marten den boxes.
+Imagine

-bird box in there and probably quadruple it in size.
+your standard bird box in there and probably quadruple it in

-imagine your front and back door to your house.
+which are, kind of, imagine your front and back door to your

-Pine Martins are phenomenal climbers so they can get up and
+Pine martens are phenomenal climbers so they can get up and

 down trees really well.
 Normally in the wild they would stay in